 US research into medical students’ use of new media, as reported by deans of medical schools, found the following:

-• patient confidentiality violations
+- patient confidentiality violations;

-• use of discriminatory and profane language
+- use of discriminatory and profane language; and

-• images of intoxication and illicit substance use.
+- images of intoxication and illicit substance use.

-In some cases this resulted in official warnings from medical schools and dismissal.
+In some cases, this resulted in official warnings from medical schools and dismissal.

 Maintaining boundaries – privacy and personal information

-Trust in the doctor-patient relationship is based on exchanging information that is relevant to their appropriate care.
+Trust in the doctor-patient relationship is based on exchanging information that is relevant to providing appropriate care.
 The objectivity that good clinical care requires usually involves boundaries between a doctor’s private and professional lives.

 Although doctors may choose to divulge personal information during consultations, they are able to control the extent and type of the disclosure.